hedgedoc/hedgedoc/SECURITY.md

 Only the latest release of HedgeDoc is supported.
 We don't have the ressources to maintain multiple versions.

+We currently do not accept vulnerability reports for preview releases of the upcoming HedgeDoc 2.0.
+This version is still work-in-progress with several (security) features missing.
+Production usage is not yet recommended.
+Security reports for preview releases of HedgeDoc 2.0 will be closed.

 ## Reporting a Vulnerability

 Please go to ["Issues" > "New" > "Report a security vulnerability"][report].
 This